Bealby/magnet-fishing/README.md

 #### Catch Log/ Edit Catches

 - Ensure a centred header is displayed for all devices
-- Click on `Accordion`cards and ensure each collpses and uncollapses accordingly.
+- Click on `Accordion` cards and ensure each collapse and unclasps accordingly.
-- Click randomly through `Accordion` cards and ensure only one card collapses, while another one uncollapses.
+- Click randomly through `Accordion` cards and ensure only one card collapses, while another one unclasps.
 - For each `Accordion` card, when collapsed, ensure that the data is shown correctly on one row.
   - One column for `Name`, `Email` and `Location`, respectively.
   - The second column for `Magnet` and `Catches` respectively.
-- For example `Accordion` cards displayed on Catch Log, ensure each can be deleted when the `Delete`icon is clicked.
+- For example `Accordion` cards displayed on Catch Log, ensure each can be deleted when the `Delete` icon is clicked.
 - Ensure delete icon hovers dark red.
 - For each `Accordion` card, click on the `Edit` icon and ensure it directs you you to `edit_catch_log.html`.
 - Ensure Edit icon hovers grey.
 - Ensure `Edit` page has fields filled in from data shown in Catch Log page.
 - Ensure all fields have placeholder names.
-- Ensure all fields can be inputted and that the select features for `Magnet`and `Area` collapse with correct options to choose from.
+- Ensure all fields can be inputted and that the select features for `Magnet` and `Area` collapse with correct options to choose from.
 - Ensure `Modal` map icon, when clicked, pops-up a map, which can then be closed
 - Ensure Modal icon hovers grey.
 - Ensure `Date` fields allow for date picking and display correct date format.
-- Enusre form fields are layed out correctly for desktop devices.
+- Ensure form fields are laid out correctly for desktop devices.
 The first row should be two columns for 'Name' and 'Email', and the second row three columns for 'Magnet', Area and Map.
-- Ensure remaining fields are centered and in one single column.
+- Ensure remaining fields are centred and in one single column.
 - Change some fields in `Edit` page and click on `Submit`.
 Ensure you are redirected back to Catch Log page and fields have been updated.
-- Ensure `Submit`icon turns grey on hover.
+- Ensure `Submit` icon turns grey on hover.
-- Click on `Home` link and re-eneter `Catch Log`page to ensure edit changes have been made.
+- Click on `Home` link and re-enter `Catch Log` page to ensure edit changes have been made.
 - For smaller devices all form fields should be centred in one single column.
 - For smaller devices run through steps as above.

 #### Add Catches

-- Ensure `Add Catches` page has has empty fields with placeholder text.
+- Ensure `Add Catches` page has empty fields with placeholder text.
-- Ensure all fields can be inputted and that the select features for `Magnet`and `Area` collapse, with correct options to choose from.
+- Ensure all fields can be inputted and that the select features for `Magnet` and `Area` collapse, with correct options to choose from.
 - Ensure `Modal` map icon, when clicked, pops-up a map, which can then be closed
 - Ensure Modal icon hovers grey.
 - Ensure `Date` fields allow for date picking and display correct date format.
-- Enusre form fields are layed out correctly for desktop devices.
+- Ensure form fields are laid out correctly for desktop devices.
 The first row should be two columns for 'Name' and 'Email', and the second row three columns for 'Magnet', Area and Map.
-- Ensure remaining fields are centered and in one single column.
+- Ensure remaining fields are centred and in one single column.
 - Complete form for Add Catches and click on `Submit`.
 Ensure you are redirected back to Catch Log page and fields have been updated.
-- Ensure `Submit`icon turns grey on hover.
+- Ensure `Submit` icon turns grey on hover.
 - For smaller devices all form fields should be centred in one single column.
 - For smaller devices run through steps as above.